machinat/sociably/website/docs/reactive-programming.md

 A conversation can be treated as a stream of messages, and our app can handle chat streams reactively with the utilities.

 :::warning
 The package is still on early experimental.
-There might be a breaking change in the future for supporting cluster.
+There might be breaking changes in the future for supporting cluster.
 Please consider that if you plan to use it on production.
 :::

 ### Install